Geometrical-optics analysis of the interaction between light and gravitational waves from binaries: Applications for EMW-GW interaction: (1) Supermassive BH binary in quasar, (2) Double neutron star system

 \subsection{Faraday rotation (Skrotskii/Rytov effect) by GWs}

 Among the effects due to GWs, we focus on the Faraday rotation of the polarization vector of EMWs.
-Recalling from Sect. \ref{gmo}, the first-order modulation of the polarization vector due to GWs is given by
+Recalling from Sec. \ref{gmo}, the first-order modulation of the polarization vector due to GWs is given by (\ref{goans8}), which is a solution to (\ref{goans4}); that is,

-Then using this, the Faraday rotation angle can be computed as
+Then using this, the Faraday rotation angle $\varphi _{\mathrm{F}}$ can be computed as